react-navigation/react-navigation.github.io/docs/modals-without-stacknavigator.md

 ---
-id: navigation-without-navigators
+id: modals-without-stacknavigator
-title: Navigation-like components
+title: Modals without a stack
-sidebar_label: Navigation-like components
+sidebar_label: Modals without a stack
 ---

 ## Why do we even need navigators?